AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-03-load-more-button-focus.md

 const firstNewResultRef = useRef(null);
 ```

 Now, we just need to figure out how to assign this ref to the first of the newly rendered results.
 This is easier than it sounds!
 Whenever the array changes, the index of the first new result is going to be the length of the previous array.
-For example, if we had `5` items previously, it doesn't really matter how many items we have *now*—the first new item is always going to be at index `5`, or the length of the previous array.
+For example, if we had `5` items previously, it doesn't really matter how many items we have *now*—the first new item is always going to be at index `5`, or the length of the previous array (due to zero-indexing).

 To keep track of this index, we'll create another ref: